gemc/home/_documentation/api/options/experiment.md

 -experiment=<value> ........: experiment selection

-   Each experiment has a subset of unique systems
+   Each experiment has a subset of unique systems.

+   Example: -experiment=clas12
 ```